when was camera invented

 1. The Transition from the Daguerreotype to Other Photographic Methods

 There have been many advancements, from the Daguerreotype to today’s cameras.
-After the Daguerreotype, different other visual techniques were developed, for example, the collodion wet plate and the tintype.
+After the Daguerreotype, other visual techniques were developed, for example, the collodion wet plate and the tintype.
 These techniques further developed picture quality and diminished openness time, making photography more available.

 2. Advancements in Films and Exposure Techniques